+While at Lake County High School, he was the 1966 Colorado State Champion in Cross Country.
+Despite a strep infection and a fever of 102°, he placed second in the State mile his senior year (1967) with a time of 4:27.
 The following week he won the Meet of Champions with a time of 4:31.
-At the time of graduation from LCHS, he held the mile and 880 records.
+At the time of graduation from LCHS, he held the cross country (2 mile), mile and 880 records.
 He entered the University of Wyoming on a full athletic scholarship in the fall of 1967.

 In May of 1970 he ran in the nationally televised Kennedy Memorial Invitational Track and Field Games in Berkeley, California.
-In a field of 10 world-class international runners, including four sub 4-minute milers, he was introduced as Wayne Jensen from Leadville, Colorado.
+In a field of 10 world-class international runners -including four sub 4-minute milers- he was introduced as Wayne Jensen from Leadville, Colorado.

 He was featured in Sports Illustrated in June of 1970 in the “Faces in the Crowd” section for having the mile record in three states, breaking Jim Ryun’s Utah mark with a 4:02.2 in Salt Lake City.
 He set the Colorado record of 4:06.5 and ran 4:16.2 in Wyoming at 7,220 feet in elevation.

 1971 – Wayne was the WAC Champion in the indoor mile (4:03.6), which set a new WAC indoor record.
 He also set a new UW record in the three mile (15:15.7) and was on the record setting indoor mile realy team (3:17.6).

 When Wayne left the University of Wyoming he had qualified to run in five NCAA meets and held five individual track records: Indoor 1000 (2:13.4), Indoor Mile (4:03.6), Outdoor 880 (1:49.3), Outdoor Mile (4:01.8) and Outdoor 3-mile (15:15.7).